Designing a Visualization Atlas: Lessons & Reflections from The UK Co-Benefits Atlas for Climate Mitigation: Reflecting on Atlas Design

 \subsection{Forces in the atlas design process}

-The \textbf{\data force} is made up from the available data, their size, complexity and comprehensiveness, uncertainties, and analysis processes.
+The \textbf{\data force} is made up of the available data, their size, complexity and comprehensiveness, uncertainties, and analysis processes.
 It also captures the data origin, their construction and technologies involved.
-In our case, the co-benefits data were provided prior to the design process by the Atlas hosts, resulting from a supercomputer model and were heavily informed and influence by government guidelines.
-In our process, \data became a relatively dominant force from the beginning, where its dimensions influenced sketching activities (\cref{sec:workshops}, \jumpto{W4}), and where the complexity in the data implicated the amount of resources required to construct visual representations and explanations.
+In our case, the co-benefits data were provided prior to the design process by the Atlas hosts, heavily influenced by government guidelines. \data was a relatively dominant force from the beginning for our case, where \data dimensions influenced sketching activities (\cref{sec:workshops}, \jumpto{W4}), and \data complexities challenged the resources required to construct visualizations and explanations.

 The \textbf{\people force} encompasses all actors involved in or engaging with the visualization atlas.
-This includes atlas hosts who commission the atlas (associated scientists, analysts, and domain experts) and visualization designers.
-It also includes external stakeholders that the atlas is aimed at, such as the participants in our design workshops and onboarding sessions. \people are a force shaped by their knowledge of the topic, data, and visualizations; their interests and tasks; and their time and willingness to engage with, trust, promote, and contribute to the atlas (\cref{fig:forces}-A).
-During the workshop and development stages, the \people force was influenced by the vision of the Atlas hosts and the designers’ ability to translate this vision into concrete representations.
-Only a fraction of possible external stakeholders could be involved, as the Atlas remained an unstable, work-in-progress system with limited and uneven access to \data; therefore, we deliberately used workshops to observe and amplify diverse ways of engaging with the Atlas as design opportunities.
+This includes atlas hosts who commission the atlas, provided the data and visualization designers.
+It also includes external stakeholders that the atlas is aimed at, such as the participants in our design workshops and onboarding sessions. \people are a force shaped by their knowledge of the topic; their interests and tasks for the data; and their time and willingness to engage with, trust, promote, and contribute to the atlas (\cref{fig:forces}-A).
+During the workshop and development stages, the \people force was shaped by the vision of the atlas hosts, input from selected external stakeholders, and the designers’ ability to translate this vision into concrete representations.
+Given the range and uncertainty around potential audiences and tasks, we deliberately used these workshops to brainstorm and amplify wider stakeholder perspectives as design opportunities.